Foodle Club

 What is monkey gland sauce?

-Let me start off by saying that contrary to what the name implies, this sauce is definitely not made from monkeys.
-Instead, it is a tangy, slightly sweet, sauce with a hint of umami, made from simple pantry staples.
-The flavour is similar to that of a barbeque sauce, but in my opinion, tastes even better.
+Let me start by saying that contrary to the name, this sauce is definitely not made from monkeys.
+Instead, it is a tangy, slightly sweet sauce with a hint of umami, made from simple pantry staples.
+The flavour is similar to that of a barbeque sauce, but in my opinion, it tastes even better.

 The origins of the sauce are shrouded in the mists of time, but from what I have read, it seems to have originated about 100 years ago.